dylantodd/dylantodd.github.io/README.md

  <progress value="11" max="100"></progress>

-    Mechanical records retrievable by VIN (for generation of pub_key, verified on the Block Chain.
+    Mechanical records retrievable by VIN (for generation of pub_key),
+    verified on the Block Chain.

     Task List:
     - [ ] put together framework for block